I always go to thrift/charity shops, where things are waaay cheaper, but I sometimes end up spending too much money anyway haha

 Do they have garage sales, or boot sales, in France?
 Those can be good places to find clothes for really cheap!posted about 2 years ago

 I like checking out thrift stores.
-Chictopia shop also has items that are inexpensive, similar to Zara’s price range.posted almost 2 years ago
+Chictopia shop also has items that are inexpensive, similar to Zara’s price range.posted about 2 years ago

 Fashion does cost a lot, unfortunately, and that is why it is such a multi-billionare industry!
 However, we all can beat the system (even if by a little) by doing DIY and like what Catie said, charity/thrift shops!

 Here on EverybodyIsUgly, Chictopian Editors, Sylvia and Sam of LipGlossandBlack do some simple YET awesome DIYs!
-You can check them out!posted almost 2 years ago
+You can check them out!posted about 2 years ago

 I ONLY shop at thriftstores like GOODWILL/Salvation Army and little hole in the wall places.